 Jump links to quickly access the sections.

-Dwight Yoakam wrote this song and put it on his 1987 Hillbilly Deluxe album but the song was never released as a single.
+1000 Miles was written by Dwight Yoakam and put it on his 1987 Hillbilly Deluxe album but the song was never released as a single.

 But it's still a cool song for the acoustic with only three chords.